 “The virus tricks the user to download a malicious application that—on its front-end—shows a map loaded from a legit source.
 But, but in the background, it compromises the computer.
 The virus collects information including cookies, browsing histories, user IDs, and passwords.
 This allows the hacker to steal credit card numbers, login credentials and other sensitive information.”

 Woods said his team recommends that businesses notify all users of these new threats.
 Also, that they remind users to be suspicious of websites and external email messages.
 There is no reason to see a pandemic used to spread malware.

 “We closely monitor our client antivirus notifications, and we are available 24 hours a day, 7 days a week,” he said.
 “If you suspect a machine may be infected, please let us know if you have questions or need more information.”

 Official map from the Centers for Disease Control (CDC).
 So, this is a reliable source. cdc.gov/covid-data-tracker/

 Stop the spread of fear

-Be aware of your own frame of mind, and your physical manifestations of fear.
-Take a deep breath.
+Be aware of your frame of mind and your physical manifestations of fear.
+To calm down, take a deep breath.
 Walk outside for a moment.
 Allow your response to alarming news to be thoughtful.
 Ask digital professionals for their advice.